A European Assembly of local and regional elected representatives

 The Congress of Local and Regional Authorities is an institution of the Council of Europe, responsible for strengthening local and regional democracy in its 47 member states and assessing the application of the European Charter of Local Self-Government.
 As the voice of Europe’s municipalities and regions, it works to foster consultation and political dialogue between national governments and local and regional authorities, through cooperation with the Council of Europe’s Committee of Ministers.

 The Congress is made up of two chambers: the Chamber of Local Authorities and the Chamber of Regions.
-It has 324 full and 324 substitute members, all appointed for four years, representing over 200,000 local and regional authorities in the Council of Europe’s 47 member states.
+It has 324 representatives and 324 substitutes, all appointed for four years, representing over 200,000 local and regional authorities in the Council of Europe’s 47 member states.
 The Congress’s work is organised with three committees: a Monitoring Committee, a Governance Committee and a Current Affairs Committee.

 The Congress is responsible for assessing the application of the European Charter of Local Self-Government in the 47 member States of the Council of Europe.
 This monitoring enables a constructive political dialogue to be engaged with authorities in member states about local and regional democracy issues.
 The reports, recommendations and resolutions that it adopts provide information to governments, parliaments, associations, elected representatives and the media about the situation of local and regional democracy in specific countries and the application, in particular, of the Charter.
 Numerous legislative reforms have been set in motion by member states on the basis of the findings of these monitoring activities.